How management consultancies are charging into programmatic advertising - Digiday

 They’re not out to eat agencies, yet

-Both Accenture and Deloitte chiefs have openly denied any plans to create their own agency trading desks.
+Both Accenture and PwC chiefs have openly denied any plans to create their own agency trading desks.
 Instead, their vision is more centered on helping clients make better use of their own customer data, to create their own in-house trading desks.
 This may be the long-term opportunity, but for now, no management consultancy is likely to want to anger agencies too much, particularly in the U.K. market, where they still hold a lot of sway.

 “The management consultancies are well positioned to advance on a wide range of digital/media services, and programmatic technology plays into their hands as they can push more advanced tech, rather than existing big billings,” said a digital chief at a media agency.
 “Essentially everyone can compete in the auction, and if they can build better technology, or package up whatever they have, they can suddenly compete, where they couldn’t in traditional media,” added the same exec.